the whole story from the beginning until now

 neath an endless storm

-wondering if the sun will ever rise again
+wondering if the sun will ever rise againworking by artificial light

 for alms too thin